HeartFlow/hf-element-ui/README.md

 will have to be maintained and kept up-to-date whenever ElementUI's version is updated in package.json.

-### Watch mode with UI Kit
+### Watch mode with UI kit example

-`npm run watch` will allow to run the UI kit while watching the `*.scss` files under `theme` folder.
+`npm run dev` will serve the `example` project with `webpack-dev-server` while watching the `*.scss` files under `theme` folder.
 Any update to those files will trigger a new build and new changes will be reflected to the UI kit.
-Make sure that `lib` containing the output generated css exists (created by `npm run build`)

 ### Caveats
-- If Heartflow icons font files gets re-generated, unicode values for those may possibly been updated too.
+- If Heartflow icons font files gets re-generated, unicode values for those may possibly've been updated too.
 In that case, css rules replacing existing icons (for example `content: '\e8a4'`) must be changed in the themes as well as in apps if any overriding were applied.

+### Release
+- `npm run build` will produce in the `bin` folder the bundles `index.js` and `index.css`
+- Commit the new changes including the `bin` folder
+- Create a tag with the release version (e.g `v1.2.0`)
+- Push the tag and new commit